vidtsin/babycare-odoo/bbc_sale/README.rst

 * The warranty field on the product form is made invisible
 * The volume and weight field on the product form are invisible
 * #3245, Force product code and ean13 to be unique for non-configurable products
+* #3344, added actions for automated emails for orders synchronized from Magento